 Huhtamaki's proprietary breakthrough high-precision technology delivers home compostable paper-based coffee capsules for Nespresso and millions of coffee lovers

-Huhtamaki, a global sustainable packaging solutions provider, started an exclusive partnership with one of the largest coffee brands, Nespresso, in early 2021 to innovate a sustainable home-compostable paper-based coffee capsule.
-The powerful collaboration, used a lean approach to product and process development, accelerating the time to market in record time.
+HELSINKI, Nov.
+22, 2022 /PRNewswire/ -- Huhtamaki, a global sustainable packaging solutions provider, started an exclusive partnership with one of the largest coffee brands, Nespresso, in early 2021 to innovate a sustainable home-compostable paper-based coffee capsule.
+The powerful collaboration, used a lean approach to product and process development, accelerating the time to market in a record time.
 Huhtamaki's proprietary high-precision technology allows wood fibers to be molded into intricate shapes with high-precision tolerances to a fraction of a millimeter.

 The home compostable paper-based coffee capsule was launched by Nespresso in France yesterday, November 21, 2022.
 It is a significant development in innovation for the circular economy and a leap forward for consumers around the world.